webfactor/laravel-backpack-instant-fields/README.md

 });
  ```

-The trait/route will handle three situations for you:
+The trait/route will handle the following requests for you:

 - search on triggered entity
-- retrieve the HTML for the modal
+- retrieve the HTML for the create and edit modal
 - store entity from modal
+- update entity from modal

 ### Available Fields